-Oscars 2023: Jimmy Kimmel kicks off awards ceremony in Los Angeles
+Oscars 2023: Ke Huy Quan and Jamie Lee Curtis among early winners

 - Published

+Everything Everywhere All at Once is a madcap sci-fi adventure which sees a laundrette owner, played by Michelle Yeoh, hop through the multiverse exploring different versions of herself.

+Quan plays the husband of Yeoh's character, while Curtis plays IRS inspector Deirdre Beaubeirdre who chases the family to pay their taxes.

-The 95th Academy Awards are under way in Los Angeles, with US comic Jimmy Kimmel hosting this year's ceremony.
+The 95th Academy Awards are currently taking place at the Dolby Theatre in Los Angeles, with US comic Jimmy Kimmel hosting this year's ceremony.

 A string of Hollywood A-listers are in attendance, having walked the champagne-coloured carpet outside the Dolby Theatre in Hollywood.

-Best supporting actress will follow - one of the hardest categories to call.

-Kerry Condon, Angela Bassett and Jamie Lee Curtis all stand a strong chance of taking home the statuette this year.
+Guillermo del Toro's Pinocchio was named best animated feature - the first award of the night.

+Navalny won best documentary, All Quiet on the Western Front scored best cinematography, while An Irish Goodbye was named best live action short film.

-Later in the ceremony, Everywhere All At Once is the favourite to win best picture after success on this year's awards' circuit.
+Later in the ceremony, Everywhere All at Once is the favourite to win best picture after success on this year's awards' circuit.

 But it faces competition from All Quiet on the Western Front and The Banshees of Inisherin, among others.

-Austin Butler, Brendan Fraser, Cate Blanchett and Michelle Yeoh are the frontrunners in the acting categories.
+Austin Butler, Brendan Fraser, Cate Blanchett and Yeoh are the frontrunners in the acting categories.

-The 95th Academy Awards ceremony is being hosted by Jimmy Kimmel from the Dolby Theatre in Los Angeles.
+The 95th Academy Awards ceremony is being hosted by US chat show host Jimmy Kimmel, who opened with a monologue which reflected on the last 12 months in the film industry.

+"They say Hollywood is running out of ideas.
+I mean Steven Spielberg had to make a movie about Steven Spielberg," he joked, referring to the director's autobiographical best picture nominee The Fabelmans.

+He also paid tribute to composer John Williams, the oldest nominee in Oscars history.
+"John turned 91 last month, and he's still scoring, if you know what I mean," Kimmel quipped.

+Finally - Kimmel referenced the event that overshadowed last year's ceremony - Will Smith slapping Chris Rock.

+"If anyone here commits an act of violence during the show, you will be awarded best actor, and permitted to give a 19-minute speech," Kimmel said, to much laughter.

-It will be the chat show host's third time hosting the Academy Awards.
+This is the chat show host's third time hosting the Academy Awards.
 He most recently presided over the 2018 event.

-The comedian is probably trying to forget about the other occasion, in 2017, when the ceremony descended into chaos after the wrong best picture winner was mistakenly announced.

-As part of a media call at the Dolby Theatre on Wednesday, Kimmel joked about how the venue's red carpet has changed colour for the first time since 1961.

 How to watch the Oscars